 Age: 56 & Over Skin: Sensitive, Fair Hair: Brown, Wavy, Medium Eyes: Hazel

 Real Sand is one of the better color matches I have ever lucked into in any foundation.
-(However, a Bobbi Brown rep assured me that the LM foundations are tragically brown-based, which is alleged to give a muddy look all through the color ranges.
-Just thought I would share that, though I don't think I agree!)
+(Even though a Bobbi Brown rep assured me that the LM foundations are tragically brown-based, which is alleged to give a muddy look all through the color ranges.
+Just thought I would share that, though I don't think I agree.)

 I like that this only uses zinc oxide (no titanium) as the sunscreen.
-Also, my skin is pretty sensitive.
-And while this does have bismuth oxychloride, it hasn't bothered me.
+My skin is pretty sensitive.
+And while this does have the dread bismuth oxychloride, it has never bothered me.

 Age: 44-55 Skin: Sensitive, Fair, Cool Hair: Brunette Eyes: Blue

 The first thing I noticed about this product was how finely milled it is.
 The powder feels luxuriously soft, and tends to get all over the compact when I touch a brush to it.
 A puff may work better, but I personally prefer brushes.
 The finish is softly matte, not shiny or glowy like some mmu.
 I use Replenix Physical ss spray under my mu these days, and this powder tends to cake in spots over it, especially when I try to build up coverage.
 A very thin dusting works without caking, but offers no real coverage or blurring of imperfections.
 So it's not the best choice for going on moist-ish skin, as it wants to stick and cake up on those places.
 I bought this in Soft Porcelain, which is too yellow for me ( about NW5-10), so I can't comment too much on shade selection.
 I will say that while Soft Porcelain is too yellow for general wear, I like it's palest yellow hue for my purple under eye circles and for helping correct redness on my chin.
 Not a bad powder at all, just not quite right for me.